Jakob37/RASP/README.md

 ##### Vsearch

-Vsearch is an open-source re-implementation of the famous Usearch suite.
+Vsearch is an open-source re-implementation of the well known Usearch suite.
 RASP uses Vsearch to perform reference based chimera checking of the OTUs.
 Its GitHub repository is found at: